axelvaldez/radical-companies/_posts/force-and-pain/2023-01-04-what-will-kill-us-first.markdown

    </tr>
    <tr>
     <th>Trust Agreements</th>
     <td>Inspired by J Kim Wright&rsquo;s Concious Contracts&reg;, these apply to <em>individuals</em> as they create or enter a <em>community</em>.
 Its goal is to make explicit that which usually remains hidden for fear of being ridiculed or rejected.
-It is the start of trust building in a safe pace (psycholgically abd physically).</td>
+It is the start of trust building in a safe pace (psycholgically and physically).</td>
    </tr>
    <tr>
     <th>Future Tools</th>